bookofproofs/bookofproofs.github.io/_sources/history/17th-century/tacquet.md

 **Andrea Tacquet** was a Flemish Jesuit who wrote some popular teaching works.

 ### Mathematical Profile (Excerpt):
-* Pierre Tacquet was a merchant who was quite well off so, although he died when Andrea was only a child, nevertheless left sufficient money for his family to live and for Andrea to have a good start in life.
 * Andrea Tacquet was born pretty much in the middle of the Eighty Years' War which was a war of Netherlands independence from Spain.
-* Andrea was educated at the Jesuit College in Antwerp, where he was described as a 'gifted but somewhat delicate child'.
 * After this Tacquet, showing his versatility, spent a while teaching Greek and poetry at Bruges.
 * From 1640 Tacquet studied theology at Louvain while at the same time he taught mathematics there.
 * Throughout his life Tacquet was totally dedicated to his church and to the Jesuit Order.